pc027/software-product-sprint/README.md

 # Google Software Product Sprint

-This repo contains the projects you'll work on throughout SPS.
+This repo contains Phoebe's portfolio and SPS projects.
-This is Phoebe's README file.

 To get started: